vyperlang/vyper/docs/vyper-by-example.rst

 This contract has been the most thorough example so far in terms of its functionality and features.
 Yet despite the thoroughness of such a contract, the logic remained simple.
-Hopefully, by now, the Viper language has convinced you of its capabilities and readability in writing smart contracts.
+Hopefully, by now, the Vyper language has convinced you of its capabilities and readability in writing smart contracts.